 Multiple Payment Options

 As your donation page is closing the deal, the annoying payment process is often the final straw that turns people away.
-A way to combat this donation shopping cart abandonment is to make sure that you give plenty of options in payment processing so that donors don’t have that excuse to click away.
+A way to combat this donation shopping cart abandonment is to make sure that you give plenty of options in online payment processing so that donors don’t have that excuse to click away.
 These can include:

 - Card payments

 If you want to know more about payment processing, click here for a great resource.